 We have joined a cluster of over 40 primary schools in Buckinghamshire that is run by Dr Challoner’s High School.
 Our level two membership gives us access to:

 The Youth Sport Trust has a self-audit tool to allow schools to assess their current PE provision and identify areas for future development.
 We are delighted to announce that by using this tool we have been awarded the Silver mark for PE.
 We will continue to use this audit annually to track our progress and to work towards the Gold mark.

-We are happy to say that our 'emerging' areas have now moved on to ‘established’ areas of provision.
+We are happy to say that our previously '' areas have now moved on to ‘ ’ areas of provision.